-Over the last five years, the EU made progress towards all of the 17 sustainable development goals (SDG).
-Progress in some goals has been faster than in others, and within goals, movement away from the sustainable development objectives also occurred in specific areas.
+On average, over the respective last five-years of available data – based on the mean scores of the selected indicators – the EU made progress towards most goals.
+Progress in some goals was faster than in others, and within goals, movement away from the sustainable development objectives also occurred in specific areas.

 The figure below shows a statistical summary of EU progress towards the 17 SDGs over this period.

 As in previous years, the EU continued to make the strongest progress towards fostering peace and personal security within its territory and improving access to justice and trust in institutions (SDG 16).
 Significant progress was also visible for the goals on reducing poverty and social exclusion (SDG 1), on the economy and the labour market (SDG 8), on clean and affordable energy (SDG 7) and on innovation and infrastructure (SDG 9).

 It is important to note that in the area of poverty (SDG 1), available data partly refer to the period up to 2019 only and therefore do not yet fully take into account the pandemic’s impacts.
 In contrast, the favourable assessment of SDG 7 is strongly influenced by a remarkable reduction in energy consumption in 2020 as a result of COVID-19 related restrictions on public life and lower economic activity.

 The EU has also achieved good progress towards the goals on health and well-being (SDG 3), life below water (SDG 14) and gender equality (SDG 5).
 Progress towards the remaining nine goals was markedly slower, as shown in the figure.
 Trends in the areas of sustainable cities and communities (SDG 11), reduced inequalities (SDG 10), responsible consumption and production (SDG 12), quality education (SDG 4), climate action (SDG 13) and zero hunger (SDG 2) paint a somewhat mixed but on average moderately favourable picture of EU progress.